reactjs/react.dev/beta/README.md

 ### Installation

 1. `cd reactjs.org` to go into the project root
+1. `cd beta` to open the beta website
-1. `yarn` to install the website's npm dependencies
+3. `yarn` to install the website's npm dependencies

 ### Running locally

+1. Make sure you're in the `beta` folder
 1. `yarn dev` to start the development server (powered by [Next.js](https://nextjs.org/))
 1. `open http://localhost:3000` to open the site in your favorite browser